 Leaning against the old trunk with the visitor’s book in my lap, I smiled at the happy realization that despite all the madness of the world, people still have a love for old trees such as White Leaved Oak.

 Walking home was yet another long walk.
 Over three hours of walking along a countryside road among speeding cars, daffodils and cows.
 I arrived in the village of Guarlford where I am staying in the early evening, completely exhausted, but full of joy.

 Finding the White Leaved Oak was an adventure and there is something about going on adventures, no matter how big or small, that invokes my inner wild child spirit.
 The oak tree had been on my mind for so long, actually being there felt like meeting a character from a favourite fairy-tale!

 A few days ago, I returned to White Leaved Oak for another visit and spent half the day there.
 Trees are like people, it takes time to get to know them.
-When you spend time with a tree and truly open your senses, then the tree may speak to you in one way or another.
-In my case, trees often tell me stories and sing me songs.
+When you spend time with a tree and really open your senses, then the tree may speak to you in one way or another.
 White Leaved Oak gave me a song that I will always carry with me and sing to remember.